CARA-ch/ch-emed-epr/input/pagecontent/document_pmlc.md

 ## Specifications

-This document contains aggregated entries.
+This document contains consolidated MedicationStatements, meaning that all changes brought by PADV, PRE or DIS entries are applied to it (e.g. dosage or product changes).
 For more information about aggregation, please read [the dedicated page](aggregation.html).

 ### Authors